-- AFC's and AFG's historical financial statements and descriptive information, including: audited financial statements on SEC form 10K for the fiscal years ending on or about December 31, 2000 to 2002; unaudited financial statements on SEC form 10Q for the fiscal quarter ended March 31, 2003; and certain other public filings and financial information prepared by AFC and AFG management. - 2.
+- AFC's and AFG's historical financial statements and descriptive information, including: audited financial statements on SEC form 10K for the fiscal years ending on or about December 31, 2000 to 2002; unaudited financial statements on SEC form 10Q for the second quarter ended June 30, 2003; and certain other public filings and financial information prepared by AFC and AFG management. - 2.
 Pro forma financial statements prepared by AFC and AFG management reflecting the effect of the Merger on AFG's financial statements. - 3.
-Form of Agreement and Plan of Reorganization. - 4.
-AFC's Amended Articles of Incorporation. - Historical stock prices and trading volume of the common stock of AFG, Great American Financial Resources, Inc. ("GAFRI"), and Infinity Property and Casualty ("Infinity"). - 6.
-Historical stock prices and trading volume of the Series J Preferred Stock of AFC. - Historical financial performance and valuation multiples of public companies deemed comparable to the AFG, GAFRI, and Infinity, respectively. - 8.
-Trading prices and yields for comparable publicly traded preferred stock securities based on issuer and security attributes, including credit quality, issuance size, and issuer industry. - 9.
-Discounted cash flow analyses on the Series J Preferred Stock by discounting, at various discount rates, the anticipated cash flows from the Series J Preferred Stock, including dividends and liquidation preference, based on yield data derived from our selected comparable publicly-traded preferred stock securities. - 10.
-Certain other relevant, publicly available information, including economic, industry, and investment information.
+Form of Amended and Restated Agreement and Plan of Reorganization. - 4.
+AFC's Amended Articles of Incorporation. - Historical stock prices and trading volume of the common stock of AFG, Great American Financial Resources, Inc. ("GAFRI"), and Infinity Property and Casualty ("Infinity"). - Historical stock prices and trading volume of the Series J Preferred Stock of AFC. - 7.
+Historical financial performance and valuation multiples of public companies deemed comparable to the AFG, GAFRI, and Infinity, respectively. - 8.
+Trading prices and yields for comparable publicly traded preferred stock securities based on issuer and security attributes, including credit quality, issuance size, and issuer industry.

-Special Committee of the Board of Directors American Financial Corporation [July , 2003] Page 2
+Special Committee of the Board of Directors American Financial Corporation October 1, 2003 Page 3